Nitro/zk-agent/README.md

 -------------
 Zk-agent can be run as a one time tool using the "run-checks" command or as a continuous sensu standalone check using the "run-sensu" command.
 A Dockerfile is added to run the sensu client in a container.

 * zk-config flag is the toml configuration file listing the zookeeper cluster members.
-The default is cluster.toml
+See cluster.toml for an example
 * sensu-config flag is the sensu client configuration file to be uses when the tool is run as a client sensu check.
-The default is sensu-config.json.
+See sensu-config.json for an example.

 Example Usage
 -------------